johnholdun/instapaper-to-pdf/README.md

 # Instapaper to PDF

+**Update, August 29 2025**: There's a new [official Instapaper integration for Kobo](https://www.instapaper.com/kobo) and it's really good.
+Just use that!

 Turns your 100 most-recently-saved Instpaper articles into PDFs.

 Requires a Premium subscription I think, and also an API key.